-Poison Ivy is a natural component of Pinery and it thrives in the sandy soil.
+Poison Ivy is a natural part of Pinery and it thrives in the sandy soil.
 Many native herbivores use Poison Ivy leaves for food, and birds and small mammals consume the berries.

 Lyme Disease and Ticks

-Lyme Disease is an infection caused by the bacteria Borrelia burgdorferi.
+Lyme disease is an infection caused by the bacteria Borrelia burgdorferi.
 These bacteria are spread to humans by the bite of infected Black-legged Ticks (Ixodes sp.).
-The risk of exposure to Lyme Disease is highest in places where Black-legged Ticks have established populations.
-The risk of contact with ticks begins in early Spring when the weather warms up and lasts through to the end of Autumn.
-Not all ticks are infected with (or carry) Lyme Disease and not all bites will result in the disease.
+The risk of exposure to Lyme disease is highest in places where Black-legged Ticks have established populations.
+The risk of contact with ticks begins in early spring with warmer weather and lasts to the end of autumn.
+Not all ticks are infected with (or carry) Lyme disease and not all bites result in the disease.
 The symptoms and health effects caused by Lyme disease can vary for each person.
-The most common symptom is a red, bull’s-eye rash that appears at the site of the tick bite between 3 and 30 days after the bite (average 10 days).
+The most common symptom is a red bull’s-eye rash that appears at the site of the bite between 3 and 30 days after the bite.

 It is important to immediately remove ticks from your skin and clothing.
 Perform a full body check on yourself and others.
 Ticks may bite anywhere on the body, but are commonly found in the groin, along the spine, and at the hairline on the back of the head.
 Ticks are most likely to spread the bacteria after being attached to your skin and feeding for more than 24 hours.
 Take precautions like wearing light coloured pants, long-sleeved clothing, and spraying insect repellent containing DEET on your footwear and clothing to reduce your chances of contact with a tick.